 In this paper, we extend the existing literature by precisely characterizing the patterns of exchange rate changes under different regimes.
 We largely define four groups of exchange rate regimes: fixed regimes; band, basket and crawl regimes; managed floating regimes; and freely floating.
 Moreover, we propose more clear definitions of these regimes from the perspective of econometrics to make it easier to distinguish these regimes from each other.
 Our explicit definitions also enable us to estimate subtle patterns of exchange rate dynamics and the monetary authority’s interventions under different regimes; this ability has not been observable in existing studies.
 In particular, we develop a two-step econometric framework base on our new definitions of exchange rate regimes, to allow the regime classification and the estimation of related parameters under various regimes.

 In the first step, we infer the basket of currencies with respect to which a country stabilizes its the exchange rate by using the Frankel-Wei method.
 In the second step, we extract the residual series from the Frankel-Wei model as a measure of the deviation of the exchange rate from its central parity and classify regimes by analyzing the characteristics of the residual series.
 The classification results are determined by several criteria including exchange rate volatility, the correlation between volatility and deviation from the central parity, and the unit root test.
 After determining regimes, we estimate the related parameters of each regime by using time series models.
 Different time series models are used to fit various patterns of exchange rate dynamics under distinct regimes.
 The width of the target band and the intensity of the monetary authority’s out-of-band interventions under the BBC regime, for instance, can be well captured in our procedure by adopting a three-regime Threshold AutoRegressive (TAR) model.
-These groups of parameters estimated by time series models describe comprehensibly the of exchange rate changes under different regimes.
+These groups of parameters estimated by time series models describe comprehensibly the patterns of exchange rate changes under different regimes.

 One potential limitation of our econometric framework is that the evolution of a country’s exchange rate regime over time is not considered because the econometric models we adopt in the previous framework are time-invariant.
 As Frankel and Xie (2010) note, considering these regime changes is important because, in practice, a majority of countries do not maintain a consistent regime for more than a few years and instead adjust their regimes from time to time.
 (This includes adjustment in parameters of a given arrangement, such as the width of a band, basket weights, trend, and level.)
 To deal with the drawback, a time-varying statistical inference is needed.
 The motivation is similar to Frankel and Xie (2010)’s motivation for extending Frankel and Wei (2008).
 Frankel and Xie adopted the Bai-Perron break point test to augment Frankel-Wei’s method of regime classification, by allowing changes in exchange rate regimes over time.